SeidenkiHensu/BillyTommyTeamUp/README.md

 - `terraform.tfvars`: Sets variables for Terraform and allows GitHub Actions to pick up variable values automatically
 - `deploy.yml`: GitHub Actions workflow for CI/CD

+For a more polished demo, I would also setup Modules so it could be more spread out and organized.

 ### Pipeline steps
 1. Code push to `main` triggers the workflow.